DavidH1131/Ryzen-Hackintosh/README.md

 # Ryzen-Hackintosh
-Turnigna Ryzen 2600 into a Hackintosh running Catalina
+Turning a Ryzen 2600 into a Hackintosh running Catalina I would really like some help with this